Skip to main content

 Category: financial / institutional

-8. Mission Control — spaced-repetition memorization
+8. Mission Control — spaced-repetition study app

 Category: education / personal

-9. Goblin Run — a mobile game
+9. Goblin Run — a small game

 Category: consumer / games

-What it does: A small mobile-responsive game.
-The kind of thing a designer ships in a weekend because they can.
+What it does: A small mobile-responsive game, the kind of thing a designer ships in a weekend because they can.

 10. An agent-interface app